The Temple of Gold: Background

 I never would have continued as a writer if The Temple of Gold had not been taken by the first publisher I sent it to.
 I'm not that masochistic.
 There was no way I was going to write anymore.
 I didn't know that then, but I know it now.
 There was no encouragement; no one ever said I had any talent.
 I had never written anything much over two pages long.
 I had done badly in school in terms of writing.
 I did not want to be a failure, but I did not have the courage to write a second book if the first had not been accepted.

 A 2001 Ballantine paperback edition of the novel included as an afterword a first chapter removed by Knopf.

 Reception

 According to Goldman, "the book, like most of my books, got crucified in hardcover and was a very, very successful book in paperback.
 Most of the books that I've written had their success in paperback."

+Film adaptation

+Walt Disney Studios Motion Pictures purchased the film rights to the movie.